Raging River Chicken on the Char-Broil Big Easy

 Daddy's BBQ Chicken on the Char-Broil Big Easy

 I would make Daddy’s BBQ chicken on my Char-Broil Big Easy again.
 And again.
-People might look at it first and expect a fairly simple chicken but that’s not what they’ll get.
+People might look at it first and expect a fairly simple boring chicken but that’s not what they’ll get.
 Packed with flavor it’s a nice change from your standard roasted chicken or chicken that has been covered in a traditional BBQ sauce.

 I’m a big fan of BBQ-style chicken on the Big Easy.
 Also check out my peach BBQ and white barbecue recipes.